Stoffel Vandoorne

 Vandoorne moved into Formula E for the 2018–19 season with HWA.
 Despite the Venturi powertrains' relative lack of performance, Vandoorne achieved his maiden pole position at the Hong Kong ePrix.
 Vandoorne retained his seat at the newly-formed Mercedes team in 2019–20, finishing runner-up to António Félix da Costa after taking his maiden win at race six of the Berlin ePrix.
 Vandoorne entered sportscar racing in 2021, finishing runner-up in the LMP2 class of the FIA World Endurance Championship with Jota.
 In his third season with Mercedes in Formula E, Vandoorne won the World Championship after scoring eight podium finishes, including a win at the Monaco ePrix.
 He moved to DS Penske for 2022–23, but was unable to defend his title and left after two winless seasons to join Maserati.
 Vandoorne joined the Peugeot 9X8 Hypercar project in 2023, making his premier class WEC debut at the 6 Hours of Fuji.

 Early and personal life

 Stoffel Jacques Luc Vandoorne was born on 26 March 1992 in Roeselare, West Flanders.
 Vandoorne was introduced to motorsport at the age of six during a visit to the kart track of World Karts in Kortrijk in Flanders, Belgium, with his father.
 Vandoorne started karting after the owner of the track gave him a mini-kart.

 Junior racing career

 Karting

-Initially, lack of funding restricted Vandoorne to race 3 to 4 races per year.
-By age 16 he was Belgian KF2 Champion.
-In 2009 he finished as runner-up in the CIK-FIA World Cup in the KF2 category.
-The same year he won the 'steering wheel' competition held by the Royal Automobile Club of Belgium.
+Initially, lack of funding restricted Vandoorne to race three to four races per year.
+By the age of sixteen he was Belgian KF2 Champion.
+In 2009, he finished as runner-up in the CIK-FIA World Cup in the KF2 category.
+That same year, he won the 'steering wheel' competition held by the Royal Automobile Club of Belgium.
 The prize money of 45,000 euros helped him start his car racing career in F4 Eurocup 1.6.